COVID PCR TESTING WITH RESULT WITHIN 24 HOURS

 Visit an Approved Urgent Care Center

 Approved urgent care centers are a great option for receiving speedy, high-quality care for your workplace injury.
 If you’ve broken a bone or had a bad fall on the job, sitting in an emergency room for hours without care is the last thing you need.
 When you’re hurt and missing work, you don't want to wait weeks for a doctor’s appointment to start your treatment.
 Urgent care centers accept patients without appointments, so you can walk right in and get treated for your injury.

 At Ascension MyHealth Urgent Care, we provide top-quality Occupational Health Services to help patients heal and get back to work as soon as possible.
-With 16 convenient locations throughout Michigan, we are never too far away when you need us.
+With 15 convenient locations throughout southeast Michigan, we are never too far away when you need us.
 Our amazing doctors treat both initial and follow-up care injuries, seven days a week from 8AM-8PM.

 Our services include:

 So don’t wait in vain for your workplace injury to feel better on its own or get stuck waiting at an emergency room or doctor’s office.
 Check with your employer and their insurance company to see if visiting an urgent care for your workplace injury is a good option for you.